shubhamc-iiitd/shubhamc-iiitd/README.md

 # 👋 Hi there, I'm Shubham Choudhury!

 Welcome to my GitHub!
 I'm a PhD candidate in Computational Biology at IIIT-Delhi, working on machine learning-based tools for understanding long non-coding RNAs and other biological systems.
-My academic and research journey bridges wet lab experience with computational modeling, including transcriptomics, QSAR modeling, and deep learning applications in bioinformatics.
+My academic and research journey bridges wet lab experience with computational modeling, including transcriptomics, RNA informatics, and deep learning applications in bioinformatics.

 ---